arlukin/arlukin.github.io/posts/linux/_posts/2010-05-07-find-free-domains.md

 A couple of days ago I was starting to think about a new company name, the current Awxire AB is not as good as it could be.
-I like the name myself, but other people can hardly pronounce it or spell it, and I can’t blame them.
+I like the name myself, but other people can hardly pronounce it or spell it, and I can't blame them.

-What I’m looking for is something short, just one word, easy to pronounce, easy to spell, sound good both in english and Swedish, start with an "A" to get a high position in alphabetical ordered lists, if possible it shouldn’t generate any hits on google (so I easily can find all internet relations to the company), if possible tell something about the company but not to much (if I’d like to change products in the future, Smart Home System is not a good name for an oil company) and the . com domain should be free.
+What I'm looking for is something short, just one word, easy to pronounce, easy to spell, sound good both in english and Swedish, start with an "A" to get a high position in alphabetical ordered lists, if possible it shouldn't generate any hits on google (so I easily can find all internet relations to the company), if possible tell something about the company but not to much (if I'd like to change products in the future, Smart Home System is not a good name for an oil company) and the . com domain should be free.

 The last requirement gave me the idea to write a short php script, to check all available .com addresses from a.com to azzzz.com wich is about 456976 domains.
-I did some googling first for a script like this, but didn’t find anything I liked.
+I did some googling first for a script like this, but didn't find anything I liked.
 So I thought that this is something that I can write myself in 30-60 minutes.
-But hell I was wrong, it took me about 10 hours, and I still can’t understand why.
-It’s so simple.
+But hell I was wrong, it took me about 10 hours, and I still can't understand why.
+It's so simple.

 You can download the script [here]({{ site.file_url }}/freedomains/freedomains.sh) and [view]({{ site.file_url }}/freedomains/freedomains.sh.txt) it here, and the